Deafness in your Child

 Mitochondrial Inherited Deafness

-Deafness may rarely be transmitted by the mitochondria, which are tiny "energy organs" inside cells.
+This is a rare form of deafness transmitted by the mitochondria, which are tiny "energy organs" inside cells.
 This is passed to children from the mother and is thought to contribute only 1% or less to the population of deaf children.
-Family members of children with this type of deafness should never be given aminoglycoside antibiotics (e.g. gentamicin, tobramycin) as this may provoke deafness.

 Syndromic Deafness